 How to Get Started Freelance English Teaching OnlineBy Maricela Breedlove

-The idea of running your own business – and having the freedom to be your own boss – is exciting – but it can also feel daunting, especially if you’ve never done it before.
+The idea of running your own business – and having the freedom to be your own boss – is exciting, but it can also feel daunting, especially if you’ve never done it before.
 Thankfully, breaking into the field of freelance English teaching online is actually easier than you might think!
-Unlike the more structured setting of teaching online for a company, when you have your own tutoring business, you’re in control of who, what, when, and how you teach.
+Unlike the more structured setting of teaching online with a company, when you have your own tutoring business, you’re in control of who, what, when, and how you teach.
 Let’s take a look at how to get started freelance English teaching online, including how you can gain the necessary business and marketing skills to succeed.

 What’s a freelance online ESL tutor?

 As a freelancer, on the other hand, you will be running your own business in terms of choosing your unique teaching style, student demographic, hourly rate, and platform.
-Teaching English Online as a Freelancer not only gives you complete control over your schedule but also over the direction of your English teaching career.
+Teaching English online as a freelancer not only gives you complete control over your schedule but also over the direction of your English teaching career.
 You can choose to teach your students in person or online, in groups, or in a one-on-one setting.
 The possibilities are endless, and so are the advantages.

 Who works as a freelance ESL tutor?

 As the online education movement grows, so does the demand for passionate teachers.
-Whether you are a retired or active teacher, a stay-at-home mom, a college student, or simply someone who is seeking a rewarding career you can do from home, you too can become an English tutor online!
+Whether you are a retired or active teacher, a stay-at-home parent, a college student, or simply someone who is seeking a rewarding career you can do from home, you too can become an English tutor online!

 For some classroom-based teachers, being an online English tutor for students around the world makes for the perfect part-time side gig.
-For others, like Bridge graduate, Carla, a freelance online English teacher in Brazil, it becomes a full-time career.
+For others, like Bridge graduate Carla, a freelance online English teacher in Brazil, it becomes a full-time career.